Noctyra-mc/Noctyra-mc/README.md

 - 🎒 Student in 🇫🇷
 - 🖤 Loves black, violet, shadows & contrast
 - 🐈 Has a cat (and he’s chaos sometimes)
-- ✍️ Often sketching in notebooks or pixel apps
+- ✍️ Often sketching in notebooks or apps

 ---